Polychemy/modelGEN/README.md

 FolderNumber - <em>Used to identify the model.
 Also known as the Model ID.</em><p>

 With this information you should be abelto download the OBJ file to your display system.</br>
-During checkout, be sure to pass the FolderNumber to us, for mnaufacture.
+During checkout, be sure to pass the FolderNumber to us, for manufacture.